|Distance||440 miles (710 km)|

 |Direct train||Yes, there is 1 direct train a day|

-Travel by train between Amsterdam, Netherlands and Glasgow, United Kingdom is: Partially open.
+Travel between Amsterdam, Netherlands and Glasgow, United Kingdom by train is: Fully open.

-Return travel from United Kingdom to Netherlands is: Partially open.
+Return travel from United Kingdom to Netherlands is: Fully open.

-Entry into Netherlands is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of United Kingdom

 Requirements for reentering: